graphme-app/website/src/pages/docs/user/saved-graphs.md

 ## Deleting a saved graph

-To delete a saved graph from Slack, the command looks like:
+To delete a saved graph in Slack, the command looks like:

 ```
 @dot graph forget <alias>